rajp152k/rajp152k.github.io/content/post/writing setup.md

-Moreover, this makes blogging a versioned process, rather than a living, breathing organism (the sect of lispers might know where I pick this up from) that closely follows your thoughts, symbolically waxing and waning over time, simultaneously growing as a whole.
+Moreover, this makes blogging a versioned process, rather than a living, breathing organism (the sect of lispers might know where I pick this up from) that more closely follows your thoughts, maturing over time.

 This also makes you believe that each post is an independent project in itself and discourages linkages with existing works.

 I intend to improve upon this process with this setup of decoupling my notes and what I publish.